Kallirroi Tziafeta

-Kallirroi Tziafeta is a Greek actress and model who works in Indian film and series.
+Kallirroi Tziafeta (born 6 June 1989) is a Greek actress and model who works in Indian film and series.
 She started her career as a dancer with Dil Dhadakne Do directed by Zoya Akhtar.
 She acted as an actress in Netflix series Bard of Blood in 2019 and later in Made in Heaven Season 2, an Indian web-series that premiered on Amazon Prime Video on 10 August 2023.
 She also worked in Mohan Lal's directorial debut Barroz 3D in 2024.

-Personal life

-Tziafeta was born in Athens, Greece.
-She completed her Bachelor of Arts in theatre studies from University of Athens and has completed her graduation from the London International School of Performing Arts.